 College of Education > Admission & Aid > Scholarships > Scholarship Opportunities

 The College of Education offers a variety of awards to COE students.
 Some scholarships pertain to students in certain academic career levels, majors, or class standings.
-Please review award criteria carefully before submitting your application.
+Please carefully read all information below to ensure accurate submission process.

 This scholarship was established in honor of Eileen and Shirley Stack and seeks to support future educators, with preference given to students who graduated from an accredited Chicago Public High School.
 To qualify, applicants must: